ABSanthosh/PokemonDataCollector/README.md

-# Pokemon-Sprite-Scrapper
+# Pokemon-Sprite-Scraper
-Get links to all the Pokémon sprite and store it in JSON file.
+Scrap links to all the Pokémon sprite from https://projectpokemon.org/ and store it in JSON file.

 ## Run Locally